Romans 3 – Shortcode

 8. For we consider a man to be made righteous by faith apart from the works of the law.

-9. Or is God only God of the Jews?
+9. Or is God only the God of the Jews?
 Isn’t He also God of the gentiles?
 Yes!
 Of the gentiles too,

 10. since there’s indeed one God who will make the circumcision righteous by faith and the uncircumcision righteous through the same faith.